This drawing is based on Jan Van Eyck's famous painting, The Marriage of Giovanni Arnolfini and Jeanne Cenami (1434).

 trained chimpanzee.
 Emmitt's moniker came from his dermatological condition,

 in which the skin of his body everywhere apart from his face and hands was

-prone to flake and scale, creating an effect very much like a reptile.
+prone to flake and scale, making him look very much like a reptile.
 He

 reportedly lacked sweat glands in his skin, and was only able to perspire